willstepp/writings/joseph-the-son/jts-notes.md

 Worried about the winter.
 No heat.
 Ostracized from the church after the incident.
 Mother somehow implicated.

 "It doesn't matter what you believe.
 It doesn't matter what I believe.
-It only matters what *is*."
+It only matters what is."

 Grandpa Ken: Loss
 Minister Jacob: Hope